markatots/qMaruPL/README.md

 Let's make this.
 ![image_tutrial2_10](https://user-images.githubusercontent.com/95951577/146678079-c172285a-acd4-4565-aa29-f568553026bc.png)

-Create a new sheet and put a maruPL on it.
+Create a new sheet and put a qMaruPL on it.
-Add measures, M01, M02, M02/M01, M03, M04, and M04/M03 to maruPL.
+Add measures, M01, M02, M02/M01, M03, M04, and M04/M03 to qMaruPL.
 You could imagine two sets of a budget, an actual, and the ratio.
  ![image_tutrial2_1](https://user-images.githubusercontent.com/95951577/146520532-254b35fa-89a2-47cc-88f1-ea02b3ac2f76.png)

 Go to "Table Overall" accordion property.